SREYASABU/KTUActivityPoints_Frontend/README.md

-This is thr frontend for KTU Activity Points - Miniproject
+This is the frontend for KTU Activity Points - Miniproject